 The library will consider these works on a case-by-case basis using criteria analogous to the criteria for journal articles and books.
 In all cases, the publisher must be committed to making its content freely available upon publication, and must have a peer review process.

-The library will announce application periods for funding.
+The library application form is open year-round.
 To apply simply fill out the online form.

-You may apply for funding for any work that has not yet been published.
-Additionally, the library will pay the publisher directly and cannot reimburse applicants, so please do not pay any fees upfront.
+You may apply for funding for a work once it is ready to submit to the publisher, and up until one month after it has been published.
+Additionally, the library will pay the publisher directly and will not reimburse applicants, so please do not pay any fees upfront.
+If the invoice has been paid by any party besides the library, eligibility ends.

-All applications for funding received by the deadline will be considered for funding.
-A panel will adjudicate the applications.
+All applications for funding will be considered.
+A panel will adjudicate the applications approximately once per month.
 The panel’s decision shall be final.

 The panel will use the following guidelines to consider which applications to approve: